cverish/website/README.md

 - formatting: `make format` and lint check: `make lint`

 ## build it
-- add views to be statically baked to `settings.py` >> `BAKERY_VIEWS` (they must be class-based views which inherit from `django-bakery` views, separate from your django class-based views)
+- add views to be statically baked to `settings.py` >> `BAKERY_VIEWS`.
+They must be class-based views which inherit from `django-bakery` views.
+The `django-bakery` views inherit from generic django class-based views, so you don't need to duplicate the classes (at least for my use case)
 - update `BUILD_DIR` in your `.env`.
 Defaults to `<PROJECT_ROOT>/build` in `settings.py`.
 This will also collect all of your static files in the build folder.
 - to bake into static html, run `make bake`.